-Visual assessment was the simplest method, as it requires no equipment, and thus was most commonly used (Figure 10).
-In VA, the samples were either visually observed and compared to a grading scale [70,109,110], or a damaged/undamaged grading was given [111,112].
+Visual Assessment was the simplest method, as it requires no equipment, and thus was most commonly used (Figure 10).
+In VA the samples were either visually observed and compared to a grading scale [70,109,110], or a damaged/undamaged grading was given [111,112].
 Sometimes microscopes were used [113], although these instances were scored together with the rest.

-Visual assessment was also the method that was most often used to observe frost damage in the field (Table 3), and, as most researchers consider field observations the gold standard, VA should be the technique that other techniques are compared to.
+Visual Assessment was also the method that was most usually used to observe frost damage in the field (Table 3), and, as most researchers consider field observations the gold standard, VA should be the technique other techniques are compared to.
 In the studies identified in this search, VA was compared to every other technique, as was the other technique commonly used in the field, EL.

-Electrolyte leakage was the second most used technique in controlled enclosure testing (Figure 10).
-Electrolyte leakage is a relatively simple technique, as it only requires an instrument to measure electrical conductivity, commonly available in most laboratories.
-Electrolyte leakage also avoids the need for grading scales that would be used according to the researcher's subjective criteria, and it is thus easier to produce results comparable between different researchers with EL.
-Visual assessment and EL were significantly correlated with each other, as shown in the three studies that compared the two methods [48,70,71].
-Electrolyte leakage and VA were used throughout the full historical range of studies reviewed in this map (Table 7).
-The wide range of years across which this technique was used, its correlation with VA and the simplicity of its use, combined with well-established protocols, make this a very good technique for a researcher to use.
+Electrolyte Leakage was the second most used technique in controlled enclosure testing (Figure 10).
+Electrolyte Leakage is a relatively simple technique, as it only requires an instrument to measure electrical conductivity, commonly available in most laboratories.
+Electrolyte Leakage also avoids the needs for grading scales that would be used according to the researcher's subjective criteria, and it is thus easier to produce results comparable between different researchers with EL.
+Visual Assessment and EL were significantly correlated with each other, as shown in the three studies that compared the two methods [47,71,114].
+Electrolyte Leakage and VA were used throughout the full historical range of studies reviewed in this map (Table 9).
+The wide range of years across which this technique was used, its correlation with VA, and the simplicity of its use, combined with wellestablished protocols, makes this a very good technique for a researcher to use.